Guasipati: History

 Guasipati the eleven of the Missions of the Caroni and El Dorado, was founded in 1757.
 In the local Caribbean dialect, guasipati means "beautiful land".
 Guasipati did not become a prosperous or productive member of the mission system because its soils were not so fertile and the other missions had to share their meat and cassava with it.
 When in 1853 they discovered "the richest gold mines in the world" 18 km south of El Callao, Guasipati revived.
 It was decreed capital of the newly formed Yuruari Territory, and during the 30 years that followed the discovery of the gold veins of El Callao, the area of waterlogged gold prospectors that came to Guasipati to request the granting of solid rock concessions.

 Currently, Guasipati continues to be the political and administrative heart of a good part of Venezuela's gold and diamond producing area.
 Agricultural and logging, mining and cheerful center, via El Palmar, taste of good Guyanese cheese, fruits of the tropics and good people.

 Geography

-The municipality of Roscio is located in the northeast of the state of Bolivar and has a total of 6,182 km².
+The municipality of Roscio is located in the northeast of the state of Bolivar and has a total of 6,182 km^{2}.
 The capital of the municipality is Guasipati and El Miamo is the second most important population in the municipality of Roscio.